 Claims from conservationists that the red deer population has trebled in the past 50 years are disputed by land managers, who argue the impact of Scotland's 6.6 million sheep should not be overlooked.

-They say there are 2.5 million breeding ewes on the open deer range, mainly in the Highlands.'Other factors'
+They say there are 2.5 million breeding ewes on the open deer range, mainly in the Highlands.

 Richard Cooke, chairman of the Association of Deer Management Groups and the Lowland Deer Network Scotland said: "This new piece of work, which we have not yet had time to study, will be extremely helpful in focusing deer management on areas where there are specific issues in relation to deer and native woodlands.